rebotics/tflitec-rs/README.md

 ```
 * (Recommended) [cargo-ndk] simplifies `cargo build` process.
 Recent version of the tool has `--bindgen` flag
 which sets `BINDGEN_EXTRA_CLANG_ARGS` variable appropriately.
 Hence, you can skip the step above.

+## IOS
+IOS is not tested and there is 100% change that it's borked

 ## Windows